ReactorDevs/NoDebuffBotPMMP/README.md

 # NoDebuffBot

-NoDebuffBot is a open source plugin for pocketmine-mp renewed by me.
+NoDebuffBot is a open source plugin for PocketMine-MP.

 ## SetUP